moment/luxon/docs/zones.md

 specifyZone.toString()         //=> '2017-05-15T03:10:23.000-04:00'
 ```

-...unless a zone is specified as an option, in which case it's converted to *that* zone.
+...unless a zone is specified as an option (see previous section), in which case the DateTime gets converted to *that* zone:

 ```js
 var specifyOffsetAndOverrideZone = DateTime.fromISO("2017-05-15T09:10:23-09:00", {zone: 'Europe/Paris'});